-- Store artworks and documents in folders or keep them mounted and framed.
-In the case of works with fragile or delicate surfaces such as unfixed charcoal or chalk drawings, they should be mounted to avoid abrasion and smudging.
+- Store in folders or keep them mounted and framed.
+Keep works with fragile or delicate surfaces, such as unfixed charcoal or chalk drawings, mounted to avoid abrasion and smudging.

-- For long-term protection, mounts should be made from 100% rag, acid-free, alkaline buffered mountboard; this is sometimes called 'museum board'.
+- For long-term protection, mounts should be made from 100% rag, acid-free, alkaline-buffered mountboard, called ‘museum board’.
 The mount should have front and back boards and the item should be hinged to the backboard.
 Conservators prefer to use Japanese paper hinges and wheat starch paste because they are stable and long lasting.